dzzh/RIBs-wiki/iOS-Tutorial-3.md

 ## Display scores by subscribing to the score stream

 Whenever the score stream emits a new Score value, we should invoke OffGamePresentable, our OffGameViewController, to show the new score.
-This type of reactive programming is extremely powerful in the sense that there’s no stored states to maintain, and our UI just automatically updates as the underlying data changes.
+This type of reactive programming is extremely powerful in the sense that there are no stored states to maintain, and our UI just automatically updates as the underlying data changes.

 Let’s update the OffGamePresentable protocol so we can set the score value.
 Remember, this is the protocol we use to communicate from an interactor to its view.
 ```swift